Argyll and Bute Visitor Levy - FAQs

 How are we developing a draft scheme for consultation?

 We are working to develop a draft scheme that could link national legislation to benefits for the local visitor economy and residents.
-We have gathered feedback from the public and workshops, and have set up a visitor levy group that brings together council, tourism industry and business reps (for example, Argyll and the Isles Tourism Co-operative (AITC) and Highland and Islands Enterprise (HIE).
+We have gathered pre-consultation feedback from the public and business workshops, and set up a visitor levy group that brings together council, tourism industry and business reps (for example, Argyll and the Isles Tourism Co-operative (AITC) and Highland and Islands Enterprise (HIE).
+Thank you to everyone who has contributed.

 Where can I find further information on the Visitor Levy?